IlyaLisov/postgres-neo4j-migration-tool/README.md

 - rename columns
 - add labels to generated nodes
 - migrate relationships by migrating foreign keys

-Future features:

-- time and boolean formatting
+- reformat timestamp to time format

 ### How to use?